-Revenue from the sale of crude oil products is recognised based on the consideration specified in contracts with customers and when control of the product transfers to the customer and collection is reasonably assured.
-The crude oil products revenue is based on floating prices specified in the contract and the revenue is recognised when it transfers control of the product to a customer.
+Revenue from the sale of crude oil products is recognised based on the floating prices specified in contracts with customers and when control of the product transfers to the customer and collection is reasonably assured.
 The sales or transaction price of the Group's crude oil products to customers are made pursuant to contracts based on prevailing commodity pricing and adjusted by quality and equalisation adjustments.
 The revenue is collected on the 25th day of the month following sales.